Road construction is storied in Iceland, since transport has always been extremely important for the country’s population and urban development.

-There is a relatively long history surrounding road construction in Iceland, since transport has always been extremely important for the country’s population and urban development.
 Iceland’s first engineer was hired more than 130 years ago, in 1893, into a position which later became Chief Civil Engineer.
 In 1918, this position was divided into two separate offices — Director of Roads, and Director of Lighthouses.
-From these two offices the Icelandic Road and Coastal Administration was developed as an institution.

 The first Chief Civil Engineer was Sigurður Thoroddsen, the first Icelander to complete an education in engineering.
 Sigurður held the position until 1904, when he accepted a teaching position at Lærði skólinn, the institution that would go on to become Reykjavík College.
 Two others would go on to hold the position of Chief Civil Engineer: Jón Þorláksson and Thorvald Krabbe.

-As is the case still now, many projects were on the docket in those days.
+As is the case now, many projects were on the docket in those days.
 Bridges across the rivers Ölfusá (1891,) Þjórsá (1895,) and Blanda (1897) were constructed.
 All three bridges were designed and constructed abroad.
 When the bridge over Ytri-Rangá (1912) was built it became the first bridge to be fully constructed in Iceland.

 The IRCA operates the Icelandic Road Museum, Vegminjasafnið.

-The museum owns a considerable number of historical artifacts, tools, and equipment.
+The museum owns a considerable number of historical artefacts, tools, and equipment.
 Included in the collection are machines used for road construction, worksheds, tents, photographs, measuring equipment, office items, traffic signs, building tools, saddlery, models and much more.

 For the Icelandic Road Museum, the whole country is its venue.
 Naturally, some relics for preservation — for example, old roads and bridges — are of the type that cannot be displayed in buildings.